-- We recover the Heisenberg uncertainty relation! - By a similar argument, we can show that the frequency-time uncertainty relation for waves implies the energy-time uncertainty of quantum mechanics. - Hence, there is nothing really mysterious about the Uncertainty Principle; it arises rather naturally from properties of (localized) waves.
+- We recover the Heisenberg uncertainty relation! - By a similar argument, we can show that the frequency-time uncertainty relation for waves implies the energy-time uncertainty of quantum mechanics. - Hence, there is nothing really mysterious about the Uncertainty Principle; if you know anything about waves, you see that it arises rather naturally.